Sulfolobus solfataricus

 Saccharolobus solfataricus is a species of thermophilic archaeon.
 It was transferred from the genus Sulfolobus to the new genus Saccharolobus with the description of Saccharolobus caldissimus in 2018.
+Sulfolobus solfataricus is now a basonym for Saccharolobus solfataricus.

-It was first discovered and isolated from the Solfatara volcano (Pisciarelli-Campania, Italy) in 1980 by two German microbiologists, Karl Setter and Wolfram Zillig.
-However, these organisms are not isolated to volcanoes, but are found all over the world in places such as hot springs.
+It was discovered and isolated from the Solfatara volcano (Pisciarelli-Campania, Italy) in 1980 by two German microbiologists, Karl Setter and Wolfram Zillig.
+These organisms are not isolated in volcanoes, however; they are found all over the world, in places such as hot springs.

-The species grows best in temperatures around 80 °C, a pH level between 2 and 4, and with enough sulfur for S. solfataricus to metabolize in order to gain energy.
-These conditions qualify it as an extremophile, and it is specifically known as a thermoacidophile because of its preference for high temperatures and low pH levels.
-It is also aerobic and heterotropic due to its metabolic system.
-Being an autotroph, it receives energy by growing on sulfur or even a variety of organic compounds.
-It usually has a spherical cell shape and it makes frequent lobes.
+The species grows best in temperatures around 80 °C, a pH level between 2 and 4, and with enough sulfur for S. solfataricus to metabolize to gain energy.
+These conditions qualify it as an extremophile, and it is known as a thermoacidophile because of its preference for high temperatures and low pH levels.
+It is aerobic and heterotropic, due to its metabolic system.
+As an autotroph, it receives energy by growing on sulfur or a variety of organic compounds.
+It usually has a spherical shape, with several lobes.

-Currently, it is the most widely studied organism within the Thermoproteota branch.
-Solfataricus are examined for their methods of DNA replication, cell cycle, chromosomal integration, transcription, RNA processing, and translation.
-The data points to the organism having a large percentage of archaeal-specific genes, which shows the differences between the three types of microbes: archaea, bacteria, and eukaryote.
+It is the most widely-studied organism in the Thermoproteota branch.
+S. solfataricus are examined for their methods of DNA replication, cell cycle, chromosomal integration, transcription, RNA processing, and translation.
+Data indicates that the organism has a large percentage of archaeal-specific genes, which can be utilized to show differences between the three domains of life: Archaea, bacteria and eukaryote.

 Genome

-Sulfolobus solfataricus is the most studied microorganism from a molecular, genetic, and biochemical point of view for its ability to thrive in extreme environments.
-It can grow easily in the laboratory, and it can exchange genetic material through processes of transformation, transduction, and conjugation.
+S. solfataricus is the most studied microorganism from molecular, genetic, and biochemical points of view for its ability to thrive in extreme environments.
+It can grow easily in the laboratory and can exchange genetic material through transformation, transduction, and conjugation.

-The major motivation for sequencing these microorganisms is to study the thermostability of proteins that normally denature at a high temperature.
-The complete sequence the genome of S. solfataricus was completed in 2001.
-On a single chromosome, there are 2,992,245 base pairs, which encode 2,977 proteins and copious amounts of RNA.
+The main reason for sequencing these microorganisms is to study the thermostability of proteins which normally denature at a high temperature.
+The complete genome sequence of S. solfataricus was completed in 2001.
+There are 2,992,245 base pairs on a single chromosome, which encode 2,977 proteins and a large amount of RNA.
 One-third of S. solfataricus encoded proteins have no homologs in other genomes.
-For the remaining encoded proteins, 40% are specific to Archaea, 12% are shared with Bacteria, and 2.3% are shared with Eukaryote; 33% of these proteins are encoded exclusively in Sulfolobus.
-A high number of open reading frames (ORFs) are highly similar in Thermoplasma.
+For the remaining encoded proteins, 40 percent are specific to Archaea, 12 percent are shared with bacteria, and 2.3 percent are shared with eukaryotes; 33 percent of these proteins are encoded exclusively in Sulfolobus.
+Many open reading frames (ORFs) are very similar in Thermoplasma.

-Small nucleolar RNAs (snoRNAs), already present in eukaryotes, have also been identified in S. solfataricus and S. acidolcaldarius.
-They are already known for the role they play in post-transcriptional modifications and removal of introns from ribosomal RNA in Eukaryote.
+Small nucleolar RNAs (snoRNAs), already present in eukaryotes, have also been identified in S. solfataricus and S. acidolcaldarius; they are known for their roles in post-transcriptional modifications and removal of introns from ribosomal RNA in eukaryotes.

-The genome of Sulfolobus is characterized by the presence of short tandem repeats, insertion, and repetitive elements.
-It has a wide range of diversity with 200 different insertion sequence elements.
+The genome of S. solfataricus is characterized by short tandem repeats, insertion, and repetitive elements.
+It is diverse, with 200 different insertion-sequence elements.